Kublai Khan — Founder of the Yuan Dynasty

-Since Kublai was relatively closer to Han culture, and had many Han people in his office, he was mainly in charge of southern part of their kingdom and the invasion to the Song Dynasty.
+Because of his familiarity and close relationship with the Han Chinese culture, Kublai was mainly in charge of the southern part of their kingdom and the invasion of the Song Dynasty.

 As a genius militarist, he successfully expanded their realm southward.

 During this period, Kublai married his beautiful favorite wife, Chabi, a noble girl that also contributed a lot to establishing the Yuan Dynasty.

 Portrait of Queen Chabi, By Artist Liu Guandao of the Yuan Dynasty — Taipei Palace Museum